iBEAMS: A Unified Framework for Secure and Energy-Efficient ISAC-MIMO Systems leveraging Bayesian Enhanced learning, and Adaptive Game-Theoretic Multi-Layer Strategies: Performance Evaluation

+The corresponding secrecy energy efficiency (SEE) profiles in Fig.~\ref{fig:SEE_baseline} reinforce this trend.
+The baseline again attains an SEE of zero bits/Joule, whereas Model~1 achieves only $\approx 0.15$–$0.25$~bits/J and Model~3 hovers around $0.25$–$0.32$~bits/J. Although Model~2 is more efficient, it fluctuates mostly in the $0.35$–$0.55$~bits/J range.
+By contrast, iBEAMS consistently operates near the upper envelope of all curves, sustaining SEE values between $0.55$ and $0.63$~bits/J for the majority of slots, with only occasional transient drops associated with role-switching events.
+Overall, iBEAMS offers roughly a 2$\times$ SEE gain over Model~1 and a clear margin on the order of $30$–$70\%$ over Model~2, while simultaneously guaranteeing higher secrecy rates.
 Finally, Fig.~\ref{fig:outagesuccess_baseline} summarizes the reliability of secrecy in terms of outage probability and secrecy success rate.
 Consequently, the baseline experiences a $100\%$ secrecy outage and thus $0\%$ success rate at the chosen threshold, indicating that it never meets the required secrecy level.
 Model~1 reduces the outage probability to $32.5\%$, and $67.5\%$ success, and Model~2 further improves to $12.5\%$ outage ($87.5\%$ success).
 Both Model~3 and iBEAMS achieve zero outage and $100\%$ secrecy success across the simulated horizon; however, when combined with the higher secrecy rates and substantially better SEE shown in Figs.~\ref{fig:power_secrecy_baseline}, \ref{fig:SEE_baseline}, iBEAMS clearly dominates Model~3.
 Therefore, the three metrics jointly demonstrate that iBEAMS attains outage-free, high-rate secrecy with markedly superior energy efficiency, thereby establishing a strong performance advantage over all baseline and benchmark designs.

-Figures~\ref{fig:posterior heatmap static eve} illustrate the dynamics of the AoA posterior $p(\theta\!\mid\!t)$ for four representative eavesdroppers (Eve~5, Eve~10, Eve~15, and Eve~20) under a static deployment.
-For all cases, the iBEAMS Bayesian layer rapidly concentrates the posterior around the true AoA and then maintains a narrow, high–confidence ridge over time.
-After an initial learning phase of roughly $t \approx 10$–$15$ slots, the dominant mode of $p(\theta\!\mid\!t)$ stabilizes within a tight angular window of approximately $\pm 5^\circ$–$\pm 10^\circ$ around the true direction, with the peak probability routinely exceeding $0.7$–$0.9$ on the color scale.
-This behavior is consistent across all four network configurations (from 5 up to 20 Eves), demonstrating that the proposed sensing-and-learning mechanism is able to accurately infer and \emph{retain} the correct posterior even as the number of potential eavesdroppers increases.